Dahie/bridgetown-dragonfly_thumbnailer/README.md

 # Thumbnails with Dragonfly for Bridgetown

-_Starting with Bridgetown v0.15, you can run_ `bridgetown plugins new` _to easily set up a customized verison of this starter repo._

 Bridgetown Dragonfly Thumbnailer is a Bridgetown plugin that lets you easily create thumbnails using Dragonfly's fantastic thumb processor.

 ## Installation